From Proofreader To Editor: Expert Interview

 Proofread everything all the time.
 Menus, signs, magazines, books you read for fun.
 Especially with books—look for bad breaks and typos.
 You’ll be surprised how many you find.
 It’s all training for your eye.
 Because your job, ultimately, is to be the person who catches the error everyone else missed.

 Thank you, Shannon!
 That was a great and very informative interview.
 I hope you’ve discovered something new about proofreading, and why it’s important to learn light copyediting skills.
-If you’re interested in learning more about how I teach proofreading and copyediting, check out my course syllabus for Proofreading Pro.
+If you’re interested in learn more about the skills Shannon and I have, check out my course syllabus for Proofreading Pro.